yoctoyotta1024/CLEO/docs/source/usage/examples.rst

 Extension
 ---------
-Explore the ``exampleplotting`` Python module which give examples of how to plot output from CLEO with pySD.
+Explore the ``exampleplotting`` Python module which gives examples of how to plot output from CLEO with pySD.